Access to Buildings & Grounds

 JCC campuses are generally open to the public.
 During normal business hours (Monday

-evenings and weekends, certain buildings are open for scheduled classes, events, or
+representative.
+On evenings and weekends, certain buildings are open for scheduled

-activity.
-When a building is closed, only faculty, staff, and students with specific
+the last scheduled activity.
+When a building is closed, only faculty, staff, and

 Specific facilities, such as the library, are open to the community.
 The community is encouraged to attend and become involved in performing arts and athletic events.
 During non-business hours, access to all College facilities is by key, if issued, by keyless entry using an authorized photo ID badge, or by admittance via Campus Police & Security or Facility Services staff.
 Anyone working after-hours is encouraged to notify the Campus Police & Security Department of their presence.